 For tips on making this gluten-free, take a look at my friend's post on how to swap gluten-free flours in your baking recipes.

-> If you are out of cinnamon or nutmeg, feel free to swap them with any other warm spices like allspice, clove, or mace.
+If you are out of cinnamon or nutmeg, swap them with other warm spices like allspice, clove, or mace.
 A little bit of warm spice just makes this cake pop.
 Even replacing them with pumpkin pie spice or chai spice would give the cake great warmth.

-> To keep this cake dairy-free, cashew or coconut milk would be great swaps for the whole milk.
+To keep this cake dairy-free, cashew or coconut milk would be great swaps for the whole milk.
 They carry a high enough fat content that would support the cake.
 You can also swap the yogurt for a dairy-free plain yogurt or sour cream substitute.

 To sub for the heavy cream used in the whiskey cream sauce, use a dairy-free sweetened condensed milk product.
 There are some great options on the market today.